Many Electronic Voting Machines Are Insecure. One County Is Trying To Fix That

 But as Austin's voting machines got older, Debeauvoir looked around and wasn't happy with the replacement options.
 She says she couldn't find an electronic voting system that was truly more secure.
 So, Debeauvoir decided to reach out to a group of experts.

-"I challenged the group and I told them, 'look if you want a better voting system then work with us and I will help you develop a voting system that meets your needs and I will make sure that it works in the field, that it's a practical system," she says.
+"I challenged the group and I told them, 'Look, if you want a better voting system then work with us and I will help you develop a voting system that meets your needs and I will make sure that it works in the field, that it's a practical system," she says.

 A team of election administrators, cybersecurity experts and academics worked together for roughly a decade.
-They called their project STAR Vote – that stands for Secure, Transparent, Auditable, and Reliable.
+They called their project STAR Vote — that stands for Secure, Transparent, Auditable and Reliable.

 What they came up with was an electronic voting system that created a paper receipt for every voter.
 It also created paper record that could be checked against the electronic voting totals.
-Philip Stark, the Associate Dean of Division of Mathematical and Physical Sciences at the University of California, Berkeley, was an auditing expert on the team.
+Philip Stark, the associate dean of the Division of Mathematical and Physical Sciences at the University of California, Berkeley, was an auditing expert on the team.

-"One of the neat things about the STAR Vote project was that it was being designed from the ground up to be auditable efficiently," Stark says.
+"One of the neat things about the STAR Vote project was that it was being designed from the ground-up to be auditable efficiently," Stark says.

 STAR Vote was designed to upend a system that relied on blind trust, he says.
 It allows voters to make sure their votes are counted correctly and it creates a paper record that couldn't be hacked.